ediy/Ubidots-Lua-OpenWRT-router-Ubidots-Real-time-data-monitoring/README.md

-**This will post a value of 100 to your Ubidots Variable:** root@OpenWrt:~# /usr/lib/lua/ubidots.lua -post api_key deviceID 100 You must replace api_key and deviceID with your API key and Ubidots Variable ID respectively.
-Upon posting this data to your Ubidots, its data is available in the widget URL immediately.
+**This will post a value of 100 to your Ubidots Variable:** root@OpenWrt:~# /usr/lib/lua/ubidots.lua -post api_key deviceID 100

 **Retrieve last value from Ubidots Variable:** root@OpenWrt:~# /usr/lib/lua/ubidots.lua -get api_key deviceID